 Step 3: Add chickpeas, pasta, and boiling water.
 Make sure everything’s well combined.

-Step 4: Lower heat and simmer until pasta is cooked and liquid has reduced into saucy goodness, 15-20 minutes.
+Step 4: Lower heat and simmer until pasta is cooked and liquid has reduced into saucy goodness, 15 to 20 minutes.

 Step 5: Serve!
 Deb suggests serving this with homemade rosemary and garlic-infused olive oil, which I highly recommend (instructions on her blog), but it’s not crucial.
 Enjoy carb heaven.